gongzhenmu/GISDatabase-Simulation/README.md

 ### Start the database

-1.python3 main.py
+1.python3 main.py <br>
-2.Enter "load file"
+2.Enter "load file" <br>
+3.Input the osm data path, we have a test file in the data folder.
 3.Run queries

 ### Query examples: